tenlekdan/ig-clone/README.md

 - Replace placeholder values in the `.env` files with your actual credentials and configuration.
 - If you encounter any issues, check the logs for detailed error messages.

-This `README.md` file provides a comprehensive overview of the project, including setup instructions, environment configuration, and usage details.